Preparing for Halloween

 Halloween, some adore the holiday, and some loathe it.
 If you have a child on the autism spectrum, you may either embrace the holiday or prefer to let it just pass by.

 Our experiences have varied from year to year.
 We’ve gone from my autistic son being small and indulging us by wearing a puppy dog costume, to him not wanting to wear anything that isn’t part of his usual wardrobe (cargo pants and t-shirts).
 Once his sensory issues became more pronounced, I would make an effort to find something simple that could be easily worn over his regular clothes (slice of pizza was a winner and he wore that one several years in a row).

 As a parent, you want your child to participate in things like other children.
 However, at what cost?
-Are you going to face possible meltdowns in the street because you insisted on him/her going trick or treating?
+Are you going to face possible meltdowns in the street because you insisted on them going trick or treating?
 Neither the caregiver nor the child will benefit from that situation.

 Here are some things that have worked over the years for us and may work for your family as well.
 My child is now 17 and doesn’t really care about Halloween or trick or treating.
 However, if you presented him with a pillowcase of candy, he would be over the moon!

 Trick or treat at friends or neighbours that are familiar with your child and their diversability.